idiezd2022/mobile_robotics_blog/GlobalNavigation.md

 **LOCAL NAVIGATION**

 Once the global path is decided, it is broken down into suitable waypoints.
 The robot navigates through these waypoints to reach its destination.
 Local Navigation involves a dynamically changing path plan, taking into consideration the changing surroundings and vehicle constraints.
 Some examples of such algorithms would be **Virtual Force Field**, **Follow Wall**, **Pledge Algorithm**, etc.

-**VIRTUAL FORCE FIELD ALGORITHM**

-The **Virtual Force Field Algorithm** works in the following steps:

-1. The robot assigns an **attractive vector** to the waypoint that points towards the waypoint.
-2. The robot assigns a **repulsive vector** to the obstacle according to its sensor readings that points away from the waypoint.
-This is done by summing all the vectors that are translated from the sensor readings.
-3. The robot follows the vector obtained by summing the target and obstacle vectors.

-**DETERMINING THE VECTORS**

-- **Target Vector**: The target vector can be easily obtained by subtracting the position of the car from the position of the next waypoint.
-In order to implement this on the GUI interface of the exercise, in addition to the vector obtained by subtracting, we need to apply a rotation to the vector as well.
-The purpose of rotation is to keep the target vector always in the direction of the waypoint and not in front of the car.
-- **Obstacle Vector**: The obstacle vector is to be calculated from the sensor readings we obtain from the surroundings of the robot.
-Each obstacle in front of the car, is going to provide a repulsive vector, which we will add to obtain the resultant repulsive vector.
-Assign a repulsive vector, for each of the 180 sensor readings.
-The magnitude of the repulsive vector is inversely proportional to the magnitude of the sensor reading.
-Once, all the repulsive vectors are obtained they are all added, to get the resultant.
-- **Direction Vector**: To obtain the direction vector we should add the target vector and the obstacle vector.
-But, due to an inherent problem behind the calculation of the obstacle vector, we cannot simply add them to obtain the resultant.
-We are required to keep moving forward for the purpose of this exercise.
-Hence, the component of the direction vector in the direction of motion of the car, has no effect on the motion of the car.
-Therefore, we can simply leave it as a constant, while adjusting the vector responsible for the steering of the car.
-It is the steering, that will in fact, provide us with the obstacle avoidance capabilities.
-Hence, the steering is going to be controlled by the Direction Vector.

 # 2. MY ALGORITHM
 My algorithm is designed to control the movement of a robot using an approach based on *attractive* and *repulsive forces*.
 I initialize two parameters, **ALPHA** and **BETA**, which weigh the influence of each force on the robot's movement.
 Then, I calculate a repulsive vector based on the laser sensor readings, where the repulsion is stronger as obstacles get closer.
 I also convert the target coordinates into the robot's local reference frame and limit the magnitude of the vectors to avoid abrupt movements.
 In a main loop, I obtain the robot's current position and the target coordinates, calculate the distance between them, and compute the attractive and repulsive forces.
 If the robot is close to the target, I mark it as reached; otherwise, I calculate a *resultant force vector* and use it to direct the robot's movement.
 Additionally, I display the forces on the graphical interface to monitor the robot's behavior.
 The image shows the final vectors during the program.